-Galveston/Houston, Texas
+Galveston/Houston

-In June 2011, we announced the formation of a joint venture for the development of a Tanger Outlet Center south of Houston in Texas City, Texas.
-Tanger Outlets Texas City, which opened October 19, 2012, contains approximately 353,000 square feet, with room for expansion for a total build out of approximately 470,000 square feet.
+In October 2012, we opened an approximately 353,000 square foot outlet center in Texas City, Texas that was developed through, and is owned by, a joint venture formed in June 2011.
 The development was initially fully funded with equity contributed to the joint venture by Tanger and its partner.
-In July 2013, the joint venture closed on a \$70.0 million mortgage loan with a rate of LIBOR + 1.50% and a maturity date of July 1, 2017, with the option to extend the maturity for one additional year.
-The joint venture received total loan proceeds of \$65.0 million and distributed the proceeds equally to the partners.
+In July 2013, the joint venture closed on a \$70.0 million mortgage loan with a rate of LIBOR + 1.50% and a maturity date of July 2017, with the option to extend the maturity for one additional year.
+The joint venture received total loan proceeds of \$65.0 million and distributed the net proceeds equally to the partners.
 We used our share of the proceeds to reduce amounts outstanding under our unsecured lines of credit.
-We provide property management and marketing services to the center; and with our partner, are jointly providing development and leasing services.
+We are providing property management, marketing and leasing services to the outlet center.